FI:PV179 System Development in C#/.NET - Course Information

 - There are two options to pass the course:

-2. With "colloquium" - the presentation of the project required, together with active participation (three absence allowed in lectures).
+2. With "colloquium" - written article on a selected topic (specified by the main lecturer) required, together with active participation (one absence allowed).

 - Language of instruction

 - Further Comments